 The gun is priced at $199.99, already reduced from its original price of $249.99.
 But the deal gets even better – you can enjoy an additional 5% off by using our MGA code at checkout on zarifausa.com

 Despite the discount, it remains on the pricier side.
 Nonetheless, it matches the power of the Health Plus model and is about $50 less expensive.
 For us, there’s no question – choosing this one and saving $50 is the way to go.

-It’s also HSA/FSA eligible, which could be a deciding factor for some potential buyers.
+It’s also HSA/FSA eligible (more in a minute), which could be a deciding factor for some potential buyers.
 However, it’s worth exploring the alternative options we outline below.